 In this case, my berry clafoutis came about thanks to the incredibly photogenic but tart-tasting red currant.
 While this is a berry I will gladly snack on, it’s not something the rest of my family will eat.
 Unless, of course, I add it to a baked good.
 So in an effort to get a little more creative than my typical muffin, I came up with this berry clafoutis.

 This beautiful photo with the red currants was my first take at making this berry-licious creation.
 In this version, I used all almond flour, but it came out a little too gooey.
 Next, I tried making half the flour white whole wheat: success.
 You could make it with all white whole wheat, in which case it would be fluffier and more like a Dutch Baby.

 Both unsweetened almond milk and coconut milk worked well in this recipe.
-You could, of course, also make it with regular dairy milk.
+You could also make it with regular dairy milk.
 It’s delicious on its own, but you can take it a step further and serve it with whipped cream — coconut or dairy depending on your needs and preferences.

 As you can see from the photos, I made a few different versions.
-Here are the combinations I used, all of which worked well:
+Here are the combinations I used, all of which worked well with this clafoutis:

 - Red currants + Red raspberries

 - Red currants + Strawberries